MaxGandini/Obsidian_brain/AI/Machine_Learning/Neural Networks.md

 Neural networks typically come in the form of a set of layered neurons.
 Each set can be represented with [[Tensors]], which can be transformed when fed to a layer through a non-linear function called [[Activation function]]

+The process is iterated many times like in all [[Machine Learning]] models.
+This deeply connects with the mathematical problem of [[Gradient descent]] ..